Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/bones.rst

 it will be parented to the resultant merged bone.
 If they were connected, it will be connected to the new bone.

-Here's a strange subtlety (see Fig. :ref:`fig-rig-bone-merge`): even though connected (the root bone of the unmerged chain has no root sphere), the bones are not visually connected - this will be done as soon as you edit one bone, differently depending in which chain is the edited bone
+Here is a strange subtlety (see Fig. :ref:`fig-rig-bone-merge`): even though connected (the root bone of the unmerged chain has no root sphere), the bones are not visually connected - this will be done as soon as you edit one bone, differently depending in which chain is the edited bone